Icelandic Oratorios, or How I learned to play (the) Accordion

 Playing with bigger leaps

-Andrew Pipkin's Java version of Accordion has options to allow any combination of slides and leaps from 1 to 6 cards.
+Andrew Pipkin's Java version of Accordion had options to allow any combination of slides and leaps from 1 to 6 cards.
 He added these to make the game easier, under the common misunderstanding that the standard 1/3 game was too hard to win.
 Mark Masten investigated various leap values using his solver, and discovered yet another surprising fact: many of the variant games with a one-card slide combined with a single leap value greater than 3 are quite playable and can be won fairly often; in fact the medium leap values of 4 through 6 may even be easier than the standard game.
 I added leap values from 2 through 10 to the Accordion Virtuoso program and began to experiment with them.
 I have now reached the point where I can usually win with leap values up to 7.
 Test runs with the solver show that most deals are winnable even up to leaps of 10.
 It appears that a leap value of 2 is quite difficult; the solver wins a substantial number of them (at least 40%), but its strategy seems impenetrable and I have been unable to win myself yet.
 Let's see how the strategy for larger leaps works.
 Here's deal 39004, played with a leap of 8.
 I chose fives as the sweeper instead of the recommended sevens:

 The early moves are mostly leaps, trying to clear the flotsam from the area between the sweepers, though slides are used occasionally to line up leaps correctly.